getzep/docs.getzep.com/docs/sdk/search_query.md

 ## Introduction

 Zep's Collection and Memory search supports semantic similarity search and similarity search re-ranked by Maximal Marginal Relevance.
 Both of these search types can be filtered by JSONPath-based metadata filters.
-Memory search also supports querying by message creation date.
+Memory search also supports querying by message or summary creation date.

 ## Simple, Text-based Semantic Queries

 The simplest form of search query is a text-based semantic simailrity query.
 No metadata filter is required, and the query is simply a string of text.
-Zep will convert the query into an embedding and find semantically similar documents or messages.
+Zep will convert the query into an embedding and find semantically similar documents, chat history summaries, or chat messages.

 Below is an example search against a chat session using only search text.